Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Droughts (North America - Mexico) -- Summary

-Climate alarmists warn of all sorts of weather disasters, including droughts, as the earth recovers from the debilitating chill of the Little Ice Age and begins to experience the more benign temperatures of the Current Warm Period.
+Climate alarmists warn of all sorts of weather disasters, including droughts, as the Earth recovers from the debilitating chill of the Little Ice Age and begins to experience the more benign temperatures of the Current Warm Period.
 Does history vindicate them?
-We here explore this question via a brief review of recent papers that are relevant to this question as it pertains to the occurrence of droughts in Mexico.
+This question is explored via brief reviews of several papers investigating the occurrence of droughts in Mexico.

 Stahle et al. (2000) developed a long-term history of drought over much of North America from reconstructions of the Palmer Drought Severity Index, based on analyses of many lengthy tree-ring records.
-This history reveals the occurrence of a 16th-century drought in Mexico that persisted from the 1540s to the 1580s.
-Writing of this anomalous period of much reduced precipitation, they say that "the 'megadrought' of the 16th century far exceeded any drought of the 20th century," when climate alarmists claim the planet experienced a level of warmth that was unprecedented over the past two millennia and should therefore, according to their reasoning, have been host to the most extreme lack of moisture of the studied period.
+This history revealed the occurrence of a 16th-century drought in Mexico that persisted from the 1540s to the 1580s.
+Writing of this anomalous period of much-reduced precipitation, they say that "the 'megadrought' of the 16th century far exceeded any drought of the 20th century," during the latter of which periods the world's climate alarmists claim the planet experienced a level of warmth that was unprecedented over the past two millennia and which therefore, according to their reasoning, should have been host to the most extreme lack of moisture of the studied period.

 Cleaveland et al. (2003) constructed a winter-spring (November-March) precipitation history for the period 1386-1993 for Durango, Mexico, based on earlywood width chronologies of Douglas-fir tree rings collected at two sites in the Sierra Madre Occidental.
 They report that this record "shows droughts of greater magnitude and longer duration than the worst historical drought that occurred in the 1950s and 1960s."
-These earlier dramatic droughts include the long dry spell of the 1850s-1860s and what they call the megadrought of the mid- to late-16th century.
-Hence, their work clearly demonstrates that the worst droughts of the past 600 years did not occur during the period of greatest warmth, as the world's climate alarmists are fond of saying they should.
+These earlier dramatic droughts included the long dry spell of the 1850s-1860s and what they called the megadrought of the mid- to late-16th century.
+Their work clearly demonstrates, therefore, that the worst droughts of the past 600 years did not occur during the period of greatest warmth.
 Instead, they occurred during the Little Ice Age, which was perhaps the coldest period of the current interglacial.

 Investigating the same approximate time period, Hodell et al. (2005b) analyzed a 5.1-m sediment core they retrieved from Aguada X'caamal, a small sinkhole lake in northwest Yucatan, Mexico, finding that an important hydrologic change occurred there during the 15th century AD, as documented by the appearance of A. beccarii in the sediment profile, a decline in the abundance of charophytes, and an increase in the δ18O of gastropods and ostracods.
 In addition, they report that "the salinity and 18O content of the lake water increased as a result of reduced precipitation and/or increased evaporation in the mid- to late 1500s."
 These several changes, as well as many others they cite, were, as they describe it, "part of a larger pattern of oceanic and atmospheric change associated with the Little Ice Age that included cooling throughout the subtropical gyre (Lund and Curry, 2004)."
 Their assessment of the situation was that the "climate became drier on the Yucatan Peninsula in the 15th century AD near the onset of the Little Ice Age," as is also suggested by Maya and Aztec chronicles that "contain references to cold, drought and famine in the period AD 1441-1460."